 Identifying problems in the earliest stages allows the dentist to recommend the most conservative treatment options.
 We want to save you from potentially uncomfortable and expensive procedures.
-We can also offer you more accurate treatment options by providing these extra screenings as part of your routine dental exam.
+We can also offer more accurate treatment options by providing these extra screenings for your routine dental exam.

-Our goal is to provide the most effective and appropriate treatments that will solve your unique dental issues, and get you back to your life with a healthy smile.
+We aim to provide the most effective and appropriate treatments to solve your unique dental issues and get you back to your life with a healthy smile.
 Dr. Hess provides general dentistry options to Monroe, NC.

 A routine visit to the Union County Center for Comprehensive Dentistry will include:

 - Thorough teeth cleaning performed by a dental hygienist

 - Oral cancer screening

 - Occlusal analysis to check jaw joints and bite alignment

 - One-on-one consultation with the dentist to discuss concerns, goals, and treatment options